Artificial Intelligence (AI) Solutions | IBM

 As your organization uses different datasets to apply machine learning and automation to workflows, it’s important to have the right guardrails in place to ensure data quality, compliance, and transparency within your AI systems.

-Foundation models are general-purpose, high-performance, pre-trained AI models that can be fine-tuned to accomplish a wide set of tasks, creating an opportunity for enterprise.
+Foundation models are general-purpose, pre-trained ai models that can be fine-tuned to accomplish a wide set of tasks, creating an opportunity for enterprise.

 Positioned as a leader within Gartner's Magic Quadrant for conversational AI platforms.